opengauss-mirror/docs/content/en/docs/Developerguide/jdbc-configuration.md

     If the result is not as expected, you are advised to explicitly set these parameters in the Java connection setting.

+-   [Proposal] When the database is connected through JDBC, **extra_float_digits** is set to **3**.
+When the database is connected using gsql, **extra_float_digits** is set to **0**.
+As a result, the precision of the same data displayed in JDBC clients may be different from that displayed in gsql clients.

+-   [Proposal] In precision-sensitive scenarios, the numeric type is recommended.

 -   \[Proposal\] When connecting to the database through JDBC, ensure that the following three time zones are the same:
     -   Time zone of the host where the JDBC client is located
     -   Time zone of the host where the openGauss database instance is located.
     -   Time zone used during openGauss database instance configuration.

         >![](public_sys-resources/icon-note.gif) **NOTE:**
-        >For details about how to set the time zone, see "Initial Configuration \> Synchronizing System Time" in  _Installation Guide_.
+        >For details about how to set the time zone, see "Initial Configuration \> Synchronizing System Time" in  *Installation Guide*.